CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    .. versionadded:: 2.3

-.. attribute:: file.errors

-   The Unicode error handler used along with the encoding.

-   .. versionadded:: 2.6

 .. attribute:: file.mode

    The I/O mode for the file.
 If the file was created using the :func:`open`